 - A. Read the arguments (1-4) and match them to the reasons/ results/ examples (a-d).
 Make up sentences using appropriate linking words/ phrases.

 - made specifically for you.

 - attention of the teacher

-- the syllabus.
+- 3. Students don't have follow the syllabus.

 - 4. Students don't get nervous.

 - 1. Your lessons will be tailor- a.
 They can learn at their own pace. - b.
-Before you begin one-to-one tuition, 2.
-Students have the constant our Director of Studies always carries out a "needs analysis". - 3.
-Students don't have to follow c.
+Before you begin one-to-one tuition, our 2.
+Students have the constant Director of Studies always carries out a "needs analysis". - to c.
 They do not feel pressured by the progress of other students. - d.
 They can listen to and speak more English than they might in a group situation. - B. These sentences are from a student's paragraph on the topic "Which is better for improving your language skills - private English lessons or a group class?"
 Formulate the writer's attitude to it.
 Complete the parts of the paragraph below.